nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 However, you are welcome to use your own Connector, either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.

-The payloads for the requests that are sent during this tutorial contain placeholders marked with `<...>`.
+The payloads for the Requests that are sent during this tutorial contain placeholders marked with `<...>`.
-You need to replace them with values before you send the requests.
+You need to replace them with values before you send the Requests.

 ## Prerequisites